Paul F. O'Rourke: Death and legacy

 O'Rourke died on January 28, 2012, at his home in Aptos, California, at 87 years old.
-He was described by author Wendy Brooks as "a fiery Irishman" and at his death, USA Today Journalist Linda Bixby said: "Paul O'Rourke was eloquent, scrappy, witty, and courageous.
+He was described by author Wendy Brooks as "a fiery Irishman" and at his death, USA Today journalist Linda Bixby said: "Paul O'Rourke was eloquent, scrappy, witty, and courageous.
 He proudly swam against the tide of prevailing wisdom, political expediency, and the medical establishment in service to the underprivileged, long before there was the political will or funding to do so.
 He never walked away from a fight, never compromised his principles, and never gave up on a person or a cause he believed in.
 Paul exemplified in both his personal and professional lives his deeply held conviction that every person has the right to be treated with fairness, dignity, and respect, and that serving those less fortunate is both an obligation and a privilege".

-O'Rourke was survived by his wife of 45 years, Marilyn Citron O'Rourke (former mayor of Benicia, California) and his children Rachel, Sam (Julie), Frances, Kitty, Eileen, Peter, Ronald and Christopher; daughter-in-law Diana; and grandchildren Sarah (Torrey), Katie (Corey), Eli, Sophie, Twyla, and Shayla.
+O'Rourke was survived by his wife of 45 years, Marilyn Citron O'Rourke (former mayor of Benicia, California) and his eight children.